MoizRazaBhutta/BlackTheme/README.md

 # BlackTheme
- Black Theme without Bootstrap
-Download the repository and run the index.html to see the result
+ Black Theme without Bootstrap,download the repository and run the index.html to see the result